Personal Development

 Mental Health

 As part of our PSHE programme, our children are taught discrete lessons in identifying and improving aspects of their mental health.
-We use an 'attitudes and well-being' survey at different points during the year to help identify children's feelings of positivity, self-efficacy, motivation and resilience.
-We use the outcomes of this survey to develop teaching for the class or more intensive support for individual children.
 Our collective worship programme also includes a series of assemblies that discuss and support mental health topics.

 In addition to our programme of study we provide strong pastoral support for our children.
 Children are encouraged to share worries or concerns with our staff at any time.
 If they feel unable to start a conversation each class has a 'worry box' which children can post questions or ask to speak to an adult.